CivicDataLab/shepherd-api/Readme.md

 ``data, exception_flag = publish_task_and_process_result(task_obj, context, pipeline.data)
   if not exception_flag:``
  These lines publish your task along with the context and the data in the queue.
 After that write post-processing script. i.e. what you want to do with data.
 4. Write the worker's logic in a separate file under [scripts](tasks/scripts) directory.
-Use the existing `template.py` to write the worker.
+Generate the code by running `task_template.py` under - [code_templates](code_templates) directory.
+Following is the sample command to generate worker template

+` python task_template.py --task_name "<task_name_here>" --result_file "<resultant_file_name_here>"`

+The above command will generate the task-template.
+Go through it, and there will be a method defined with the task name and the logic needs to be written there.

+5. Once the worker code is ready, deploy it to the server, and run the code i.e.
+ `python <file_name.py>` - this will start the worker.
+Whenever the publisher publishes a message for this worker, worker picks the message, processes it and returns the response back to the publisher.